ruuddejong-altran/python-c-cpp/docs/example_4.md

 but has enough complexity to show some of the trickier parts of C++ and Python interworking.
-One of the not-so-trivial aspects is that the class spawns a new thread to execute state transitions, and in this way allows the calling program to call any of the utility methods.
+One of the not-so-trivial aspects is that the class uses a separate thread to execute state transitions, and in this way allows the class to remain repsonsive to calls of any of the utility methods.

 ## Testing this in C++